jhipster/generator-jhipster/README.md

 Full documentation and information is available on our website at [http://jhipster.github.io/][jhipster-url]

 Please read our [guidelines](/CONTRIBUTING.md#submitting-an-issue) before submitting an issue.
 If your issue is a bug, please use the bug template pre populated [here](https://github.com/jhipster/generator-jhipster/issues/new).
-For feature requests and quiries you can use [this template][feature-template].
+For feature requests and queries you can use [this template][feature-template].

 [jhipster-image]: https://raw.githubusercontent.com/jhipster/jhipster.github.io/master/img/logo-jhipster2x.png
 [jhipster-url]: http://jhipster.github.io/